purnima106/NLP-Pipeline-Project/README.md

-# 🧠 Nurdd NLP Engineer Assignment

-Assignment completed as part of the hiring process at Nurdd for an NLP Engineer role.
+# A Project for NLP Engineer role.

 ## ✅ Included Tasks